JonDemers/opcode-ssg/_includes/demo-trial-en.md

-## Start Your Free Trial
+## Start Your Demo Trial

 Just fill the form below.
-Providing us with your company name will allow us to personalize your Free Trial.
+Providing us with your company name will allow us to personalize your Demo Trial.

 <br>